seanwarman/jsonQL/test/notes.md

 ## TODO

-- Add schema and regex checking.
+- ~~Add schema and regex checking.~~
-  - regex checking is done but the schema needs to ignore alias table names rather than checking them to the schema.
+  - ~~regex checking is done but the schema needs to ignore alias table names rather than checking them to the schema.~~

-- If no `columns` is given then pass back all columns that exist in the schema.
+- ~~If no `columns` is given then pass back all columns that exist in the schema.~~

+- Add update, delete and ~~create~~.

 - Add `jsonExtract` key to the `ColumnObject`.

 - Add `orderBy` key to the `JoinObject`.

+- Add an primary auto increment key to the schema.